owid/owid-datasets/datasets/Regime numbers - OWID based on Boix et al. (2013), Lührmann et al. (2018), V-Dem (11.1), OWID (2021)/README.md

 The classification by Boix et al. (2013) distinguishes between democracies and non-democracies.

 The Regimes of the World classification distinguishes between closed autocracies, electoral autocracies, electoral democracies, and liberal democracies.
+You can read a detailed description of the data in this post: https://ourworldindata.org/regimes-of-the-world-data

+You can download the code and complete dataset, including supplementary variables, from GitHub: https://github.com/owid/notebooks/tree/main/BastianHerre/political_regimes